 The temperature gauge measures the temperature of the engine cooling system.
 Check this gauge right after you start the engine.

+Sterndrive engines draw sea water, circulate it through the engine, and expel it overboard through the exhaust system.
 If the temperature gauge shows that the engine is hot, stop the engine immediately.
 Refer to your engine owner's manual for instructions and corrective action.